Originally published 15/03/2020. Updated 16/11/2020 to include most recent technologies and practice.

 Discussion boards can be used to encourage students to interact with you and their peers to explore issues covered in course learning materials.

 Ensure you discuss different delivery methods and any changes with other members of your programme team to deliver a consistent approach.
 In the event of prolonged disruption, stay in contact with the programme team in order to coordinate and be consistent in delivery.
 This will help students to understand expectations for engagement.

 Communication to students

-Create an announcement in Canvas at least twice a week to keep students updated every time you release materials.
+Create an announcement in Canvas at least twice a week to keep students updated every time you release materials or assignments.
 Tell students how and when you intend to communicate with them.
 Use this as an opportunity to be very clear about your expectations for their engagement over this period.
 In addition, clarify virtual office hours when you will be available online.